PYTHOMATION/adwords_reports/README.md

 ## Contribute
 Contributors are very welcome!
 There's still a lot of good stuff to build :)
+If you find any important functionality missing, please let me know or try to integrate it with a pull request.

 ## Future
 * The next big step will be to add placeholder methods to Account, Campaign, AdGroup and ETA
-* Then you could plug and play your unique business logic encoded in those object names
+* Then you can plug and play your unique business logic encoded in those object names